cakephp/docs/en/development/errors.rst

 In your ExceptionRenderer sub-class, you can use the ``_getController`` method to allow you to return a custom controller to handle your errors.
-By default CakePHP uses ``CakeErrorController`` which omits a few of the normal callbacks to help ensure errors always display.
+By default CakePHP uses ``ErrorController`` which omits a few of the normal callbacks to help ensure errors always display.
 However, you may need a more custom error handling controller in your application.
 By implementing ``_getController`` in your ``AppExceptionRenderer`` class, you can use any